sikuli/sikuli/docs/source/screen.rst

 Class Screen is there, to have a representation for a pysical monitor where the capturing process (grabbing a rectangle from a screenshot, to be used for further processing with find operations is implemented.
-For :ref:`multi monitor environments
+For :ref:`Multi Monitor Environments
 <MultimonitorEnvironments>` it contains features to map to the relevant monitor.

 Since Screen is of class :py:class:`Region`, grouping method calls can be used with